List of all the Salcombe Shops

-And, if you really do shop ’til you drop, you’ll only have a short walk to the beach or a local pub for refreshing drinks and relaxation.
+If you really do shop ’til you drop, you’ll only have a short walk to the beach or a local pub for refreshing drinks and relaxation.

-Starting at the top of Fore Street, here is a run down of the various shops in Salcombe as we work our way down the hill.
+Starting at the top of Fore Street, here is a rundown of the various shops in Salcombe as we work our way down the hill.

 (This list excludes food outlets and boat shops.)

 An Independent lifestyle store with a carefully curated collection of well-made pieces – women’s clothing and jewellery, accessories and homewares.
 Busby and Fox pride themselves on offering honest advice.
 Their coffee machine is always on and there is even an armchair for your partner to rest and chill while you shop ‘til you drop.
 Time your visit it right and you will even be offered strawberries and cream and a glass of Pimms or a G&T!
 They also stock a small capsule wardrobe for men.

 This gallery showcases original and impressionistic marine life images from local artist Nick Philbedge.
 Combining photography with freediving and sharing a passion for Salcombe life.